 How to Edit a PDF on Mac in 2021

 Looking for a cost-efficient PDF Editor to help you edit PDF on Mac?
 Are Adobe Acrobat DC or Adobe Acrobat X Pro for Mac too expensive for your budget?
 We've got good news for you: there are other options on the market that let you edit PDF on Mac without breaking the bank.
 So, wondering how to edit a PDF on Mac?
 If you want a cheaper alternative to Adobe Acrobat, there are much more cost-effective options on the market, including PDFelement.
-This program lets you edit PDF on macOS Sierra, High Sierra, Mojave and Catalina.
+This program lets you edit PDF on macOS Sierra, High Sierra, Mojave, Catalina, and Big Sur.

 How to Edit PDF File on Mac with a PDF Editor

 Below are a few simple steps to help you edit PDF documents in macOS.
 This is how you edit a PDF file with PDFelement.

 Step 1.
 Open PDF Files